vilhelmen/gitlab-dind-cache/README.md

         network_mode = "dind-net"
         volumes = ["dind_client_certs:/certs/client:ro"]
     ```
-1. The runner service should detect the config change and reload
+1. The runner service should detect the config change, reload, and be good to go!

-Dind cache will be wiped once a week to help keep the cache from groing out of control and will cause all CI jobs on the server to halt during the wipe.
+Dind cache will be wiped once a week to help keep the cache from growing infinitely and will cause all CI jobs on the server to halt during the wipe.

-**NOTE:** The service override adds a 30 minute shutdown timeout to avoid interrupting jobs for maintenence, this can also negatively impact shutdown times on busy servers.
+**NOTE:** The service override adds a 20 minute shutdown timeout to avoid interrupting jobs for maintenence, this can also negatively impact shutdown times on busy servers.

-# TODO:
+# ISSUES:

-- Change prune to id the dind volumes instead of a blanket wipe
+- Because of how DIND does DNS, the containers started by DIND will use Google DNS by default (8.8.8.8, 8.8.4.4).
+To use your own DNS settings inside the containers started by DIND, you need to append `--dns` flags to the end of the ExecStart in your `dind-cache.service` like so:

+  `ExecStart=... docker:dind --storage-driver=overlay2  --bip=10.10.0.1/24 --dns 192.168.1.1`

+  DNS search settings are (somehow) propogated correctly from the host.